<?xml version="1.0" encoding="UTF-8"?>

 <title>intro_wafer</title>

-<description>Wafer Working Group
+<description>Wafer

 This working group focuses on the life cycle inventory of semiconductor manufacturing.
-We look specifically at wafer and photomask manufacturing, front-end and back-end processes for logic and memory devices.
+We look specifically at wafer and photomask manufacturing, front-end and back-end processes for logic and memory devices

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=life_cycle_analysis&amp;rev=1779206155&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=life_cycle_assessment&amp;rev=1781599537&amp;do=diff">

 <dc:format>text/html</dc:format>